Live Y’ers After-School and Mentoring Program

-Serving an average of 225 at-risk girls each year, Live Y’ers is offered in grades 3 – 8 at two Evansville elementary schools (Glenwood Leadership Academy and Lodge Community School), both Title 1 schools where over 90% of families are eligible for free or reduced lunch.
-Roughly 79% of our participants represent racial minorities, and only 38% live in a two-parent household.
+Serving an average of 164 at-risk girls each year, Live Y’ers is offered in grades 3 – 8 at two Evansville elementary schools (Glenwood Leadership Academy and Lodge Community School), both Title 1 schools.
+Roughly 77% of our participants represent racial minorities, and only 39% live in a two-parent household.

-The after-school programming is both a supplement to the curriculum the girls get at school, as well as a chance to give the girls cultural opportunities they may not otherwise experience.
-In addition to after-school programming and beginning in 6th grade, girls are paired with an adult mentor, who meets with them at least once a month to act as a role model, sounding board, and coach.
+The girls in grades 3 through 5 are bussed after school to our YWCA facility for the after-school programing, which is both a supplement to the curriculum the girls get at school, as well as a chance to give the girls cultural opportunities they may not otherwise experience.
+We’re also able to explore STEM topics with the students through relationships with Toyota and the University of Southern Indiana.
+Beginning in 6th grade, girls are paired with an adult mentor, who meets with them at least once a month to act as a role model, sounding board, and coach.
 They continue their relationship through grade 12.

 For the Live Y’ers participants who move on to Bosse High School, they continue to meet with their mentor and explore their futures.
 The students learn more about a variety of careers, and participate in tours of colleges, universities and technical programs.
 The program is unique in that we develop a 10-year relationship with our participants.
 This long-term relationship allows us to reach our overall goals for these girls of high school graduation, delay of pregnancy, embracing a drug-free lifestyle, and achieving post-secondary success.
 After grade 12, the YWCA offers a scholarship program that helps participants reach educational goals.